csidsocialmedia/csidsocialmedia.github.io/_posts/2014-04-29-Gini-index-and-zipf-law-in-online-communities.markdown

 G = \frac{1}{2\alpha - 1} = \frac{\beta}{2-\beta}  \,\,\,\,\,   (8)
 $$

+2. The Lorenz curve, Gini index, and Zipf's law in online communities

 The following figure display the evolutions of the exponent of Zipf's law and that of Gini index in user's question answering activities on stackoverflow.com.

 ![ginievolution.png](/Users/csid/Documents/githublog/csidsocialmedia.github.io/media/files/2014-04-29-Gini-index-and-zipf-law-in-online-communities/ginievolution.png)